 Food and Diet

 Once a nation of nomadic herders, today’s citizens of the Kyrgyz Republic choose a diet reflective of this nomadic heritage; traditionally, herders got everything they needed to survive from their animals.
-Today’s diet still relies heavily on meat and a limited selection of vegetable, with much food fried or boiled.
+Today’s diet still relies heavily on bread, meat and a limited selection of vegetable, with much food fried or boiled.
 There is a wide range of fresh food for sale in markets throughout the country during the spring, summer, and fall.
 Selection in the winter is limited, while carrots, cabbage, green radish, apples are always available.
 Most local markets have white, pinto, mung, and red beans; chickpeas and split peas; pasta, rice, peanuts, and other nuts.
 Cheese, eggs, and milk are available in many, but not all, markets.
 Tofu is available in larger towns.
-Oranges and bananas can be found in some parts of the country but are often expensive.
+Oranges and bananas can also be found in larger towns, but are often expensive.
 It’s difficult to be a vegetarian in Kyrgyz Republic, but possible.
 The cost of purchasing fruits and vegetables out of season can be very expensive and preserving fruits and vegetables while in season requires planning, but previous Volunteers have managed.
 Due to the local diet and cultural importance of sharing meals with host families, Kyrgyz Republic would be a difficult placement for vegans.
 Those with gluten intolerance should be aware that bread has a role both in tradition and as a food staple.